 Seeing Red and Starting Over

 Have you ever stitched a hand embroidery project, and been less than pleased with the results?
-But every time you look at the hand embroidery stitching, there is a battle between the your good stitching self and bad stitching self.
+But every time you look at hand embroidery stitching, there is a battle between your good stitching self and your bad stitching self.
 The good says, “It could be better.
 If you take this out, you know the mistakes, and it will be much better.”
 The bad stitching self says, “It’s ok.
 You can hardly see anything wrong with this.
-No one will look at it as close as YOU do.
+No one will look at it as closely as YOU do.
 You are being too picking.
 It’s just fine.
 Leave it and move on.”
 These two stitching selves must think they are at war sometimes with the way they carry on.
 If they fight hard enough, they can bring progress to an end in sections of an Ecclesiastical Project.
 They can leave one stuck in the middle of the war until you start seeing RED.

 And so the war waged, with neither side being able to gain ground, much less come to a reasonable decision on the merits of leaving or redoing stitching.

 An innocent spool of metallic thread.
 (Please do not mistake the problems with this one spool, and assume that all spools of like cord suffer the same ills).
 When this spool of Metallic cord was purchased, I thought it was the Japan Thread in size one, similar to the Silver Japan Thread in size one.
 The threads, although they are both very fine, are different.
 The difference must come in the way the threads are made, but that is beyond my knowledge.

 The Red Cord